 Utilities

-We also offer a home visiting service for people with a physical disability or in cases where it would be difficult to access the main office or outreach clinics.
-To request a home visit, please phone Reception during the hours noted above.
+Dalkeith CAB and Penicuik CAB also offer a home visiting service for people with a physical disability who live in Midlothian or in cases where it would be difficult to access the main office or outreach clinics.
+To request a home visit, please phone reception during the hours noted above.

-Every day people in the UK go hungry for reasons ranging from redundancy to receiving an unexpected bill on a low income.
+Every day people in Midlothian go hungry for reasons ranging from redundancy to receiving an unexpected bill on a low income.
 A simple box of food makes a big difference.

 When you visit a referral agency they will take some basic details from you to complete the voucher.
 This will help them to identify the cause of your crisis and offer practical guidance.
 It also means they are able to prepare suitable emergency food for the right number of people.
 Community Pantry’s work with a number of different referral agencies, such as Citizens Advice, children’s centres and health visitors.
 Please find below a list of Community Food Pantry’s available in Midlothian.